scipy-conference/scipy_proceedings/papers/compyle_pr_ab/compyle.rst

 Motivation and background
 --------------------------

-In this brief article we provide an overview of compyle (https://compyle.rtfd.io).
+In this brief article we provide an overview of Compyle (https://compyle.rtfd.io).
 Compyle is a BSD licensed, Python package that allows users to write code once in pure Python and have it execute transparently on both multi-core CPUs or GPGPUs via CUDA or OpenCL.
 Compyle is